-The welcome mat will be out for cyclists throughout the spectacular Fall Bike Celebration weekend (September 18-20, 2020)…featuring a Ride with seven+ fantastic routes through the beautiful Southwest Michigan countryside centered in the charming Village of Vicksburg during the day on Sunday September 20, 2020.
+No matter what, the welcome mat will be out for cyclists throughout the spectacular Fall Bike Celebration weekend (September 17-19, 2021)…featuring a Ride with seven+ fantastic routes through the beautiful Southwest Michigan countryside centered in the charming Village of Vicksburg during the day on Sunday September 19, 2021.
 Distances will range from a Century ride across state lines to quaint Shipshewana (IM) and a 4 mile family trail ride.
 The ride will be supported with SAG stops, maps and clear road markings.

 We want you to join us and enjoy the ride of a lifetime…going back in time…during a weekend jam-packed with added features…nestled in charming rural Southwest Michigan…featuring routes you will never forget…in support of bicycling and community-based charitable causes.